glowkeeper/P3D/docs/labs/week1Session12024.md

 If you still need a [GitHub](https://github.com/) account, create one.
 It may also be beneficial (although not for this module) to access the [GitHub Student Developer Pack](https://education.github.com/pack), as it gives you free access to lots of resources and tools.

 Once you have a GitHub account, create a _private_ repository for your P3D work (you may wish to make it public later so that the repository forms part of your portfolio that you can show to potential employers).
+When creating the repository, you should tick the checkbox that adds a _README_ file to the repository (this initialises the repository, so you don't need to do that yourself later) and add a Unity-specific _.gitignore_ - this is very important!
+The _.gitignore_ file excludes the many files in the Unity project that will never change between machines, so they do not need to go under version control.

 You should add the [Module Convenor](https://github.com/glowkeeper/Programmingfor3D#maintainer) as a collaborator to that repository (GitHub username _glowkeeper_) so they can support you throughout the module.
 Eventually, you'll publish your coursework there so the Module Convenor can access it when they mark your work.

+### Install the GitHub Pull Requests and Issues extension in VS Code

+To get started with the GitHub in VS Code, you'll need to [install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), create a GitHub account (see above), and install the [GitHub Pull Requests and Issues extension](https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-pull-request-github).

 #### Clone the Repository